Are Movers Legally Liable For Damage?

 The move from one home to another home, whether moving up or down in the realty market, can be very stressful.
 During this time, homeowners will rely on suppliers those from various sectors for help in making the process smoother, easier, and less stressful.
 Of these suppliers, one of the most critically relied upon on moving day will be the moving company.

 A moving company, like storage companies, or other businesses who take possession, and thus care and control, of the belongings of customers, is referred to as a "bailee".
 Essentially, a bailee is a person, usually a business, who is paid to provide safe handling of the belongings of another person.
+The legal duties required of bailees were well described by the Court of Appeal in the case of Punch v.
+Savoy's Jewellers Ltd. et al., 1986 CanLII 2759 where it was said:

 It may be helpful to first consider the nature of bailment and the duty of bailees.
 Bailment has been defined as the delivery of personal chattels on trust, usually on a contract, express or implied, that the trust shall be executed and the chattels be delivered in either their original or an altered form as soon as the time for which they were bailed has elapsed.
 It is to be noted that the legal relationship of bailor and bailee can exist independently of a contract.
 It is created by the voluntary taking into custody of goods which are the property of another.
 Such is the situation in cases of sub- bailment: see 2 Hals., 4th ed., p.
 688, para.
 1501.
 The facts of this case demonstrate that Savoy was a bailee for reward and that Walker and C.N. were sub-bailees for reward.
 The transfer of the ring to each of these entities fell within the definition of "bailment".